-III.
+IV.
 THE NELSON FACTORS ALL WEIGH IN FAVOR OF GRANTING VHS'S MOTION

-Plaintiffs' opposition not only fails to properly analyze this Court's decision in Nelson, supra regarding the purpose and adequacy of an appeal bond, their conclusion regarding the need for a bond makes no sense.
+Plaintiffs' opposition and the District Court's analysis not fails to properly analyze this Court's decision in Nelson, supra regarding the purpose and adequacy of a supersedeas bond.
 VHS's initial motion demonstrated how each of the Nelson factors inures in favor of VHS and will not be repeated here.
 Plaintiffs' essential argument (without any evidence to support it), is that they lack the resources to pay a judgment, so therefore they are entitled to proceed without a bond sufficient to cover the judgment already on file.
-In other words, according to Plaintiffs, they are free to pursue an appeal, and since they are effectively judgment proof, they should not be required to post a bond to permit VHS to recover on their judgment if they lose their appeal.
-Not only is this argument absurd, but it defies the very purpose of an appeal bond.
-Plaintiffs may attempt to pursue an appeal, but they cannot do so without following the rules.
-Those rules require a bond, and the law requires the bond to have a value sufficient to cover the amount of the judgment obtained.
+In other words, according to Plaintiffs, they are free to pursue an appeal, and since they are effectively judgment proof, they should not be required to post a bond.
+Not only is this argument absurd, but it defies the very purpose of a supersedeas bond.
+The law requires the bond to have a value sufficient to cover the amount of the judgment obtained.
 Any less defeats the purpose of the rule in the first place.